conda-forge/openscenegraph-feedstock/README.md

 conda config --set channel_priority strict
 ```

-Once the `conda-forge` channel has been enabled, `openscenegraph` can be installed with `conda`:
+Once the `conda-forge` channel has been enabled, `openscenegraph, openscenegraph-with-no-ffmpeg` can be installed with `conda`:

 ```
-conda install openscenegraph
+conda install openscenegraph openscenegraph-with-no-ffmpeg
 ```

 or with `mamba`:

 ```
-mamba install openscenegraph
+mamba install openscenegraph openscenegraph-with-no-ffmpeg
 ```

 It is possible to list all of the versions of `openscenegraph` available on your platform with `conda`: